CT075/fe8-archipelago/README.md

 - [Darrman](https://feuniverse.us/u/darrman/)
 - [Two Who Belong](https://linktr.ee/ttlaitw)

+For specific contributions, please see the commit logs, both of this repository and (my branch of) [the main Archipelago repo](https://github.com/CT075/Archipelago/tree/fe8/stable).

 Finally, special thanks to SgtSmilies, MysticOCE and Datagne for helping me playtest through the earliest and buggiest versions.